 As you may have noticed, I generally do not "Set Up" the goats for photos.
 I feel that candid shots (pasture pics) are far better for really knowing the strengths and weaknesses of each animal.

-I have no plans to join the show circuit anytime soon.
+I have no plans to join the show circuit.
 The risk of exposure to viruses and diseases is just too great for the reward.
 Our herd will prove itself through DHIA (Milk Test), LA, and progeny performance.

 We milk our does starting at 3 weeks fresh, pulling the kids overnight, milking in the morning, then letting the kids "loose" on their dams for the rest of the day (letting us skip the evening milking until the kids are weaned at 12 weeks old).
 At 12 weeks fresh the kids are weaned, and the does begin twice-a-day milking for a minimum of 5 months.